iterative/dvc.org/content/docs/studio/self-hosting/configuration/git-forges/github.md

 ## Configuring DVC Studio with the GitHub App

-Merge the `values.yaml` file with the following contents:
+Merge the `values.yaml` file with the following contents, replacing the strings marked with `<>` with the values the steps above:

 ```yaml
 global: